 Collate agency profiles to support the matching, visiting and negotiation of placements ensuring that you have permission to share this information with CLDSC.

-Provide pre-placement seminars for learners and practitioners.
+Provide pre-placement seminars for Student CLD Practitioners and practitioners.

 4. During Placement STILL NEED TO LOOK AT THIS SECTION